-Mountain bike grips are often overlooked, however they represent one of the key points of contact between rider and bike, and have the potential to make or break a day out on the trails.
+Mountain bike grips are often overlooked, however, they represent one of the key points of contact between rider and bike and have the potential to make or break a day out on the trails.

 The perfect pair of grips will provide you with optimal control while also improving comfort.

-#1 ODI Rogue Lock-On Review
+Our top pick: ODI Rogue Lock-On Grips

 One of the most popular grips on the market today, the ODI Rouge Lock Ons provide the perfect balance between comfort, performance, and durability.

 They are soft, chunky grips but are also tacky, meaning they would also be suitable for riding without gloves.

 In terms of softness, they sit in the middle of the range of ODIs range of grips.

 - Double clamp lock on

 - Super comfortable

 Vancouver based Race Face produce some of the best mountain bike products on the market and the Half Nelson grips are no exception.